leeds1219/leeds1219.github.io/_pages/about.md

 My current research interest lies in multimodal learning.
 Feel free to reach me if you are seeking any form of cooperation.

-You can find my CV [here](https://github.com/leeds1219/leeds1219.github.io/blob/main/images/Dosung_Lee_CV.pdf).
+You can find my CV [here](https://github.com/leeds1219/leeds1219.github.io/blob/main/images/Dosung_Lee_CV.pdf) (Last update: Oct.2025.)

 # 🔥 News